MhmoudYahia/MyOwnWebsite/README.md

-# MyOwnWebsite
+# Personal Template Website
-## a personal website template consists of five sections:
+## The template consists of five sections:
 - Home
 - About
 - Services